Explainer: The potential impact of Brexit without a trade deal

 Brexit without a trade deal could allow Northern Ireland to become a back door into the EU’s single market, thus raising the spectre of a hard border on the island of Ireland for the first time since a 1998 peace deal.

-The 1998 Good Friday Agreement brought an end to three decades of sectarian violence between mainly Protestant Unionists who favour continued British rule and mainly Catholic Irish Nationalists who want a united Ireland.
+The 1998 Good Friday Agreement ended three decades of sectarian violence between mainly Protestant Unionists who favour continued British rule and mainly Catholic Irish Nationalists who want a united Ireland.

 ACRIMONY

-Such a failure could shake the bloc that was created to bind the ruined nations of Europe into a global power after World War Two.

-The EU would lose one of Europe’s leading military and intelligence powers, its second-largest economy and the only financial capital to rival New York.
-Britain would be alone, left far more dependent on its alliance with the United States.
+There could also be acrimony within the EU, which would lose one of Europe’s leading military and intelligence powers, its second-largest economy and the only financial capital to rival New York.
+Britain would be left far more dependent on its alliance with the United States.

-Britain is also pushing ahead with legislation known as the Internal Market Bill that would allow it to break parts of the 2020 Brexit Treaty relating to Northern Ireland, making it unclear how far it would implement the divorce deal.
+Britain is pushing ahead with legislation that would allow it to break parts of the withdrawal treaty relating to Northern Ireland, making it unclear how far it would implement the divorce deal.

 CITY OF LONDON

-London, the world’s international financial capital, is largely ready for Brexit as a trade deal was never going to cover Britain’s most globally competitive industry.
+The world’s international financial capital is largely ready for Brexit as a trade deal was never going to cover Britain’s most globally competitive industry.

 The British capital is also the global centre for euro trading, a potential headache for the European Central Bank.